Fifty Shades Darker (film): Critical response

-Much like its predecessor, Fifty Shades Darker received negative reviews from critics, who criticized its screenplay, narrative and Dornan's and Johnson's performance.
-On review aggregation website Rotten Tomatoes, the film has an approval rating of 11% based on 206 reviews, with an average rating of 3.23/10.
+Much like its predecessor, Fifty Shades Darker received unfavorable reviews from critics, who criticized its screenplay, narrative and Dornan's and Johnson's performances.
+On review aggregation website Rotten Tomatoes, the film has an approval rating of 11% based on 209 reviews, with an average rating of 3.23/10.
 The site's critical consensus reads, "Lacking enough chemistry heat or narrative friction to satisfy, the limp Fifty Shades Darker wants to be kinky but only serves as its own form of punishment."
-On Metacritic, the film has a score of 33 out of 100, based on 39 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 33 out of 100, based on 39 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, an improvement over the "C+" earned by its predecessor, while PostTrak reported filmgoers gave it an 82% overall positive score and a 68% "definite recommend".

 Richard Roeper gave the film two out of four stars, saying: "This is one good-looking, occasionally titillating, mostly soapy and dull snooze-fest."
 Vince Mancini of Uproxx acknowledged the film's flaws, but said watching the film was enjoyable, noting, "Narrative sloppiness aside, as an outsider, sitting through Fifty Shades Darker was a reasonably diverting experience, odd, dumb fun made even more fun by an audience that whooped and shouted at the screen during sex scenes.
 I didn't really get it, but I enjoyed the feeling of them having fun, though at two hours plus, it's a bit of a slog."

 Manohla Dargis writing for The New York Times expressed similar ambiguous opinions regarding the content of the film, stating: